WELCOME to Dominica, the Nature Island of the Caribbean!

 17. If a hotel guest tests positive for COVID-19, will everyone there be quarantined?

 Initially, all guests will be asked to self-quarantine while the Ministry of Health conducts a health risk assessment.
 Extensive contact tracing will occur to assess the situation.

 18. If I have a valid negative PCR test, can I explore the rest of the island?

 Once you have been medically cleared you can explore the island.
-Dominica welcomes you to explore iconic attractions, and activities such as hiking, diving, watersports, and health spas.
+Dominica welcomes you to explore iconic attractions, and activities such as hiking, diving, watersports, and Wellness spas.
 You are also encouraged to use certified service providers (Taxi, tour guide).
+See your Safe in Nature property’s website for details on their managed experience.